DineshKarthikeyan1/sem5-group-project/voice-assisted-financial-manager/backend/README.md

-# VoiceFinance Backend API
+# FinSay Backend API

-A FastAPI-based backend service for the VoiceFinance application, providing secure email authentication and user management.
+A FastAPI-based backend service for the FinSay application, providing secure email authentication and user management.

 ## 🚀 Features